“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Probably better than me.”

-“We do usually run into each other at the station,” agreed Thackeray, “or at least during meal time.
+“We do usually run into each other at the station,” agreed Thackeray.
+“Or at least during meal time.
 Maybe they ate out.”

-“But where do they dendo?”
+“Where do they dendo?”

 “I really wonder about that sometimes.
-But I can give you good odds where they are right now.”
+But I can give you good odds where they are right now.
+You ever heard of the Odawara arcade king?”

 Matlock shook his head, no.

 “Also known as Gordon Choro.
-The man is a natural genius at the video game.
+The man is a genius at the video game.
 Nobody does it better.
 Except maybe Longstreet.
 Here we are—”

 Thackeray stopped in front of a small grocery store a half a block past the train station.